-To coincide with Together Again, Live In Concert, Sony Music Entertainment will release a limited edition Bachman Cummings box set in June 2020.
+To coincide with Together Again, Live In Concert, Sony Music Entertainment released a limited edition Bachman Cummings box set.
 The Bachman Cummings Collection includes five albums by The Guess Who from their formative 1969-1971 period—including Canned Wheat, American Woman, and Share The Land—alongside material from both Bachman-Turner Overdrive and Burton Cummings.
 This 7CD or 7LP set will also include an expanded booklet of rare and unpublished publicity, studio, and master tape photographs as well as detailed liner notes.
 Both LP and CD boxes will be available to pre-order soon.

 Stateside, The Guess Who amassed three Billboard 200 Top 20 albums, five Billboard Hot 100 Top 10 singles, and six RIAA Gold records.
 In 1970, “American Woman” became a rock anthem, claiming the #1 spot on Billboard for three consecutive weeks and landing at #3 on Billboard’s Year-End Hot 100.